+Dynamic Study Modules

-BEFORE CLASS NEW!
+BEFORE CLASS

-eText 2.0 Allow your students to access their text anytime, anywhere. - Now available on Smartphones and Tablets. - Seamlessly integrated digital and media resources. - Fully accessible (screen-reader ready). - Configurable reading settings, including resizable type and night reading mode. - Instructor and student note-taking, highlighting, bookmarking and search.
+eText Allow your students to access their text anytime, anywhere.

+- Now available on Smartphones and Tablets.

+- Instructor and student note-taking, highlighting, bookmarking and search.

 NEW!

 Dynamic Study Modules help students acquire, retain, and recall information faster and more efficiently than ever before.
 These convenient practice questions and detailed review explanations can be accessed using a smartphone, tablet, or computer.

-Dynamic Study Modules

 DURING CLASS

 NEW!

 Learning Catalytics is an assessment and classroom activity system that works with any web-enabled device and facilitates collaboration with your classmates.
 Your MasteringBiology subscription with eText includes access to Learning Catalytics.

-GUAC A AC
+GUACA

-nage copyrigh Vhat sequence xpect to see IN .ist sequence I A. GTACA of nucleotide THE BOX in s would you the image?
+hat sequenc spect to see I ht: Pearson Education, Inc. e of nucleotides would you IN THE BOX in the image?

+ist sequence from the left to right.)

 B. GUACA

-C. CAUGU

-D. CATGT
+B. GUACA C. CAUGU D. CATGT